In this article, you will find answers to the most asked questions from newbies about Size Category that we are getting in ABAP Academy.

 Q: Isn’t it then the best thing to do to use Size Category “0” everywhere?

 No!
-What would happen then is that each and every time database records exceed the Size Category number, it creates another tablespace in the very next empty space in the database.
+What would happen then is that each and every time database records exceed the SC number, it creates another tablespace in the very next empty space in the database.
 And this results into having lots of fragments, which means that processing the data in the database is much slower.

 Q: Then we should rather use as high Size Category as possible everywhere, right?